spiritinlife/spiritinlife.github.io/_posts/2015-02-13-retrofit-eventbus-cool.markdown

 So i think the code is pretty well commented and understandable.<br>
 I declare two onEvent methods that are the api calls subscribers <br>
 and when the api call returns it posts an event to the corresponding event handler.<br>
-Them the event handler calls the method that holds your code .This method could be either the<br> apiSuccess or the apiFailure which you implement as you saw above.<br>
+Then the event handler calls the method that holds your code .This method could be either the<br> apiSuccess or the apiFailure which you implement as you saw above.<br>

+<h3>Important</h3><br>
-Some notes this code is not heavilly tested  and i beleive many things could go wrong, but it is the<br>
+This code is not heavilly tested  and i beleive many things could go wrong, but it is the<br>
-cleanest solution so far and for that reason i am pretty proud for it.<br>
+cleanest solution so far and for that reason i am pretty proud of it.<br>
 I really hope you like it and use it in your projects but must of all i hope you criticize it and make it better.<br>

-<h3>Important</h3><br>
-I believe that this code can become a lot better and i hope you can give your expertize .<br>
+I believe that this code can become a lot better and i hope you can give your expertise .<br>
 So do not hesitate, write me a comment.